 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order.
+Notes The property is in fair decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

 Electricity

 Repair category 2

-Notes There is no evidence of any recent testing of the electrical installation.
-Further, aspects of the electrical installation are on semi modern/older lines, and there is a limited distribution of socket outlets.
-Upgrading and/or rewiring will be required to meet current regulations.
+Notes Aspects of the electrical installation are on semi modern lines, and ugrading may be required to meet current regulations.
+The advice of a qualified electrician must be sought in this regard.
 The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.
+It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply

+with IET regulations.